-Access to /exit from the airport: Airports are obvious multimodal nodes for aviation identifying potential access issues that could affect the punctuality of operations, alleviating congestion, mitigating regulatory constraints, etc. This, with the extended integration of ATM network planning (multi-slot swapping, aircraft operator-driven prioritisation processes etc.) and cooperation on enhanced collaborative airport performance planning and monitoring, will enable passengers to have a full picture of their journey and optimise their D2D time.
+Access to /exit from the airport: Airports are obvious multimodal nodes for aviation

+Real-time information exchange giving stakeholders (including mobility providers) an increased knowledge of the entire multimodal journey will enhance the reliability of multimodal journey planning, identifying potential access issues that could affect the punctuality of operations, alleviating congestion, mitigating regulatory constraints, etc. This, with the extended integration of ATM network planning (multi-slot swapping, aircraft operator-driven prioritisation processes etc.) and cooperation on enhanced collaborative airport performance planning and monitoring, will enable passengers to have a full picture of their journey and optimise their D2D time.